-While there is no cure for fibromyalgia, I work with my patients to come up with a treatment plan that includes a combination of lifestyle changes and medication.
+While there is no cure for fibromyalgia, your provider will work with you to come up with a treatment plan that includes a combination of lifestyle changes and medication.
 Although the pain will likely never completely disappear, the goal is to ease the symptoms and improve the quality of life.

-The non-medication approach involves lifestyle changes which are vital for the improvement of symptoms.
+The non-medication approach involves lifestyle changes that are vital for the improvement of symptoms.
 Medication alone will not help if one does not change their lifestyle.

-Sleep – First, we ensure that patients are practicing good sleep hygiene.
-If sleep apnea is suspected, we may recommend seeing a sleep specialist and possibly having a sleep study.
+Sleep – First, it’s important to practice good sleep hygiene.
+If sleep apnea is suspected, it may help to see a sleep specialist and possibly have a sleep study.

 Mental Health – It is important for those diagnosed with fibromyalgia to keep their stress levels at bay as stress can increase symptoms.
-We encourage patients to work with a mental health provider to address any psychological factors such as post-traumatic stress disorder (PTSD), depression, anxiety, or attention-deficit/hyperactivity disorder (ADHD).
+Working with a mental health provider can help you address any psychological factors such as post-traumatic stress disorder (PTSD), depression, anxiety, or attention-deficit/hyperactivity disorder (ADHD).

-Exercise – I would say that exercise is the most critical part of a treatment plan.
+Exercise – Exercise is a critical part of a treatment plan.
 Exercise helps to produce endorphins, which are our natural pain killers.
-Patients should aim to do some form of cardio/aerobic exercise for 30 minutes at least three times a week as well as strength training three times a week.
+You should aim to do some form of cardio/aerobic exercise for 30 minutes at least three times a week as well as strength training three times a week.
 Yoga and meditation are also helpful in decreasing anxiety while gently strengthening the muscles.
 Swimming in warm water is a great alternative form of low impact exercise.
 Tai Chi has also been shown to reduce pain.

-Alternative Medicine – Acupuncture, massage therapy, physical therapy, and chiropractic manipulation have all shown benefits to improving symptoms of fibromyalgia.
+Alternative Medicine – Acupuncture, massage therapy, physical therapy, and chiropractic manipulation have all shown benefits in improving symptoms of fibromyalgia.

-Diet – Although there is still not enough data about diet, I always recommend that my patients follow an anti-inflammatory diet rich in fruits, vegetables, nuts, whole grains, fish, and healthy oils.
+Diet – Although there is still not enough data about diet, following an anti-inflammatory diet rich in fruits, vegetables, nuts, whole grains, fish, and healthy oils can be helpful.
 There is a hypothesis that small fiber nerve damage may come from too much sugar, causing insulin resistance without overt diabetes.
 Eliminating added and refined sugar in your diet can be helpful in many ways.

-Medications – While we start by trying to minimize the symptoms of FM with lifestyles changes, there are circumstances where prescription medications are appropriate.
+Medications – If symptoms of FM are not relieved by lifestyle changes, there are circumstances where prescription medications are appropriate.

-It is essential to understand that not all medications or techniques will work for everybody.
-Patients may need to go through a trial and error process with their physician.
+It is essential to understand that not all medications or techniques will work for everybody and you may need to go through a trial and error process with your provider.

-The one thing that I want patients to know is that there is hope for a better quality of life.
-Although there is no cure for fibromyalgia, and we may not be able to relieve all of your pain, there are many ways we can help you manage your symptoms.
+It’s important to know that there is hope for a better quality of life.
+Although there is no cure for fibromyalgia, and you may not be able to relieve all of your pain, there are many options to help you manage your symptoms.